How To Become An Insurance Agent In Virginia

 The Life, Accident, and Health test consists of one hundred forty-five (140) questions.
 The test is broken down into two (2) sections: General Knowledge and Virginia Specific.
 Pearson Vue offers a copy of the Virginia Life, Annuities, and Health Exam Outline.

 The Property and Casualty test consists of one hundred forty (135) questions.
 The test is broken down into two (2) sections: General Knowledge and Virginia Specific.
 Pearson Vue offers a copy of the Virginia Property and Casualty Exam Outline.

-To explain scoring of this exam, we will quote the Pearson Vue Virginia Insurance Licensing Candidate Handbook,
+To explain the exam results, we will quote the Prometric Virginia Insurance Licensing Candidate Handbook:

 Check out our Insurance Exam Guide.
 It’s extremely in-depth, and will hopefully help you pass the first time.